11ty/11ty-website/src/docs/languages/custom.md

 - _Optional_: Defaults to `true`

 Set to `false` to opt out of reading the contents of files from the file system.
-This is useful if you’re using an external bundler to read the files (e.g. the Vue plugin uses rollup to read and compile `.vue` files).
+This is useful if you’re using an external bundler to read the files.

 ```js
 	// some configuration truncated …